fruityloops1/T4D/README.md

 - Cutscene objects now display the model they'll use ingame

 ## Roadmap (as of v1.0.0)
-- [ ] Make the object list a treeview like other editors, this will be the best option to display all the object types and easily edit them
+- [ ] Make Rail points part of the object treeview
 - [ ] Show/hide Rails
 - [ ] Better renderer